HosseinFarah/Cosmetics-online-store/readme.md

 - **Create Product:** Admins can create new products by providing details such as name, price, description, images, etc.
 - **Update Product:** Admins can update existing product details including discounts.
 - **Delete Product:** Admins can delete products from the database.
 - **View Products:** Users can view all products, filter by categories and brands, and search for specific products.
+The product categories include skincare products, scents, hair products, and other related products.

 ### Shopping Basket and Checkout
 - **Add to Basket:** Users can add products to their shopping basket.